Ratchou/TP-NGS-Nematode/readme.md

 It was indexed using the `index` option of salmon (transcriptome_download.sh)

 Transcript expression quantification was performed using the `salmon` tool (see salmon.sh script), letting `salmon` automatically detect the library type of sequencing reads (`-lA` option), and giving as input the index previously generated on the transcriptome data and the two trimmed files generated for each sample.
-The output data can analysis can be seen [here].
+The output data can analysis can be seen [here](https://github.com/Ratchou/TP-NGS-Nematode/blob/master/multiqc_report3.html).